minhtnq-acbs-com-vn/microservices-test/README.md

 # NOTE

+- Price service is on port 10000
+- Book service is on port 11000
 - This application doesn't have multiple layers like controller, service, repository, etc. because it's easier to review this way.